UPES Dehradun BA Admissions 2026

 To prepare effectively for CUET from Class 11, divide your preparation into manageable weekly and monthly goals.

 Weekly Schedule: Focus on completing specific chapters from NCERTs and solving 100–150 CUET-based MCQs per subject every week.
-Dedicate one day for revision and one for mock test analysis.
+Dedicate one day to revision and one to mock test analysis.

 Monthly Schedule: At the end of each month, revise all topics covered, attempt a full-length CUET mock test, and note down weak areas for improvement.